orange-cloudfoundry/cf-ops-automation/Readme.md

                 ...
         ```

-deployment-dependencies.yml sample (should be placed in ths boshrelease deployment dir):
+`deployment-dependencies.yml` sample (should be placed in the boshrelease deployment dir):

 ``` yaml